Mellorsssss/GreedySnake/README.md

-# GreedySnake
+### GreedySnake
-The first work of Advanced Programming course.

-## Game Rules
+GreedySnake is a simple and naive game(it is actually my homework in Advanced Programming in C++), enjoy this!

+### Build

+Since GreedySnake is developed under VS, you shoould build it with VS.

+### How to play?

+There are two game modes in GreedySnake:
-- **Basic Mode:**The head of snake and the wall have their colors.Once their colors are the same,the snake can move through the wall.
+- **Basic Mode**: The head of snake and the wall have their colors.Once their colors are the same,the snake can move through the wall.
-- **Infty Mode**:When the snake hit itself or the wall,it can restart--however,the 'body' will be in the place it died.
+- **Infty Mode**: When the snake hit itself or the wall,it can restart--however,the 'body' will be in the place it died.

-## Already Done

-- the framework of whole game
-- show the socre timely
-- special food

-- record the history of scores